 Strawberry Moon | June

 Beaver Moon | November

 Cold Moon | December

 A Harvest Moon is the closest full Moon to the Autumn Equinox (September 22), so sometimes it’s in September, other times it’s in early October.
-It’s NOT simply a full moon rising!
+It is NOT an orange looking moon rising above the horizon!

 Stop Getting Fooled by Click-Bait Articles!

 So, you’ll encounter these sites that publish, “Rare Super Worm Moon” to get you to click on their article.
 In reality, it’s just another full moon, and named because because March’s full moon happens to be near perigee, thus gets the “super” added to it.
 Therefore, you’ll also encounter articles like, “Rare Super Strawberry Moon – won’t be seen again for xxx years…” So a particular month’s full moon, or even a Blue Moon happens to be a super moon… again, it’s nothing to sneeze at!

 Unfortunately, that doesn’t stop casuals from hearing about it, and asking astronomers about it.
 We’re happy to explain the reasoning behind the name and apparent change in appearance when behind atmospheric smoke and haze.
 But we hate the disappointment when the asker realizes they’ve inquired about something that either isn’t what they expected, or realized it’s nothing special.
 “Wait, you mean the moon won’t actually look pink or blue?”
 “So a full moon on Halloween isn’t really anything to marvel at?”
 “So it’s not actually orange right now?”

 In reality, you’re just seeing another full moon from Earth.
 You’ll see another one in 28 days!